Asylum from application to decision

 Decision

-• The decision is based on your account and the documents you have handed in to support what you have told about your identity and your reasons for asylum, and the Migration Agency’s knowledge about the situation in your homeland.
+- The decision is based on your story and the documents you have submitted in support of what you have told us about your identity and your reasons for seeking asylum, as well as the Swedish Migration Agency’s knowledge of the situation in your country of origin.
+Your case officer will explain why we came to the conclusion that this decision was the right one in your case.